REDS Design

 Schools

-First stage: Selecting schools
+First stage: sampling schools

-- Exceptions:
+- Exceptions

 - For Rwanda, where only principals were asked to participate, a systematic random sample of schools was drawn.

-- For Uzbekistan, the selection probability was proportional to the number of grade 4 students.
+- For Uzbekistan, the selection probability was proportional to the number of Grade 4 students.

 - Additional sampling stages were used in the Russian Federation (three stages) and India (four stages)